amitsaha/echorand.me/content/posts/cloud-custodian-aws.md

 We will also need to ensure that we have the AWS CLI configuration setup correctly.
 I am using the `AWS_PROFILE` environment variable to point to the configuration I want to use with `custodian`.

-# Writing non-actionable policies and obtaining reports
+# Non-actionable policies and reporting

 The policies we will write and focus on in this section will have no actions associated with them.
 We will only use them as a discovery mechanism and then we will use the reporting functionality of cloud custodian to obtain